 For the stats majors, I am not going to get into a discussion on auto-correlations, stripping out seasonality, adjusting @Risk, the hundreds of assumptions documented or even the challenges of listing every single permutation and combination of options at each step.

 That said the results are still very interesting and very useful for us to map out and plan a strategy for each client before they begin with us.
 Just knowing all their options and the probabilities gives us a major advantage.
 It allows us to institutionalize all the learning’s from working with previous clients.

 For example, as coaches, we always knew that clients who don’t watch the videos or watch them sporadically do much worse than those who do.
 Yet, keeping track of such relationships in our heads is not a good way to use that knowledge, nor is it sustainable.

 It is just not possible to login and check all this information – over 200 variables – for each client before each session.
 That would be an inefficient use of time even if it were possible.
 And if we did it, how could we know what the impact of the relationships is?

 Aggregating all this data means we can rely on our historical lessons to a greater extent and, hopefully, not repeat as many mistakes.

 Applicants with less then 4 weeks before interviews are not eligible to apply.
 While we strive to successfully place every candidate, and are careful to select those with the highest potential, it would be negligent and misleading to guarantee any results.

-The program has a 64% placement rate not because it is easy.
+The program has a 80% placement rate for McKinsey, BCG & Bain not because it is easy.
 We push and inspire clients to reinvent their profiles.
 Applicants should have clear expectations about the effort required.

 Please complete the questions below with 300-500 words answers while emailing a copy of your latest resume, cover letter and academic transcripts.
 You may elect to send your answers as an audio file.